 - 1. To review and approve key business matters, such as vision and mission, strategy, financial targets, risks, anti-corruption measures, including business plans, and budgets on an annual basis by considering the best interests of all stakeholders, and to monitor and follow up the performance of the management to be in line with the approved policies and plans with effectiveness and efficiency. - 2.
 To ensure compliance with regulations and laws relevant to the company business, and also the resolution of the company's shareholders meeting for the best interests of the company, including that the transactions with possible conflict of interests shall be for the best interests of the company and shareholders, and that the Director with a vested interest shall not take part in the decision, and to disclose the complete information for all transactions in the Annual Registration Statement (Form 56-1), and the annual report. - 3.
 To delegate authority to the management to approve the transactions or the payment for all expenditures approved in the business plans in accordance with the regulations and list of authorities.
 The Board of Directors shall review and approve the expenditures over the management authority.
 The Boards also approve in principle of any actions relating to the company's interests as proposed by the management. - 4.
 To ensure the company has risk management and internal control system that are appropriate, adequate, and reliable, including process on receiving complaints and responding in case of fraud reporting. - 5.
-To put in place the financial and accounting reporting system, and to ensure that the information disclosed to public and investors are correct, transparent, adequate for making decision, and in compliance with the pertinent laws. - 6.
-To ensure the compliance with the company's policies on corporate governance policy and business code of conduct, and to review those policies on an annual basis. - 7.
-To ensure appropriate channels to communicate with the shareholders and stakeholders. - 8.
-To appoint the Company Secretary to take care of the activities on behalf of the company or the Board.
+To report one's own or related person's vested interest, which is relevant to the company's management, can be investigated.
+This is to ensure the transparent management. - 6.
+To set up the policy of the information disclosure, so that the confidential information will not be released.
+The information that may affect the share price, must be safe.